Teaching Innovation Grant Budget Guidelines

 - IMPORTANT: All technology purchases must be quoted and ordered through the Technology Supply Office ([email protected]) or purchased using a departmental P-Card.
 The Tech Supply quote should be attached to your application under “Other Supporting Files.”
 Please be aware that you will not be reimbursed if equipment is purchased on your own.

-- Teaching Innovation Grants do not fund duplicate equipment (unless duplicates are necessary to effectively carry out the activity), updates to or replacements of existing equipment, or equipment normally funded by the unit/college or by Information Technology (computers, printers, laptops, and some software).
+- Teaching Innovation Grants do not fund duplicate equipment (unless duplicates are necessary to effectively carry out the activity), updates to or replacements of employee-issued computer equipment or equipment normally funded by the unit/college.

 Travel expenses may not exceed $3,000 per traveler.
 The following guidelines apply: